mikedeboer/chromeless2/README.md

     (win32) C:\xxx\chromeless> chromeless docs
     (osx)   $ ./chromeless docs

-You may also check the [Chromeless documentation online](http://mozilla.github.com/chromeless), plus inline examples can also be helpful.
-You can always find us on irc in `#labs` at `irc.mozilla.org`, or get help or discuss this project on our mailing
+You can always find us on irc in `#labs` at `irc.mozilla.org`, or get help or discuss this project on our mailing list: `mozilla-labs@googlegroups.com`
- list: `mozilla-labs@googlegroups.com`

 ## Sub-projects for Tests